Things to Do in Oregon

 Discover pioneer life and look at historical sights on a fall trip.

-We took a detour east and drove to the Oregon Trail Interpretive Center for nearly five hours (from Portland).
-Standing on the ridges above Baker City and looking out across the Oregon Trail ruts, I felt history settle in my chest.
-The exhibits inside the Interpretive Center were vivid, emotional, and beautifully told.
+We took a road trip east and drove to the Oregon Trail Interpretive Center for nearly five hours (from Portland) and it totally won me over.
+Standing on the ridges above Baker City and looking out across the Oregon Trail ruts, we felt surrounded by history.
+The exhibits inside the Interpretive Center were vivid, emotional, and totally worth the drive from Portland.
+We stayed in 4-star Geiser Grand Hotel for one night before returning to Portland.

-What I Loved Most: The panoramic view from the outdoor trails.
+The panoramic view from the outdoor trails were fantastic and my personal highlight.

 Explore sea life and enjoy hands-on stuff with kids.